emil19851/Form_Automation/README.md

 Remember to change the value of the CHROME_DRIVER_LOCATION variable in the Utils class to match the path to the chromedriver path on your computer.

-The chromedriver.exe which is included in the project is for Google Chrome version 101 only.
+The chromedriver.exe which is included in the project is for Google Chrome version 101 only (Windows).
 If you are using another version of Google Chrome or if you are on a Mac, please download the appropiate version from: https://chromedriver.chromium.org/downloads